terminaldweller/mutator/README.md

 <br/>
 `make mutator-lvl0 CXX=clang++ BUILD_MODE=COV_NO_CLANG LLVM_CONF=llvm-config-3.9`<br/>
 <br/>
-Also do note that building the llvm libraries from source in Debug mode will require big space on your harddrive and will need more than 4GB of RAM.
+Also do note that building the llvm libraries from source in Debug mode will require big space on your harddrive and will need quite some RAM and needless say is slower.
 Release mode is less resource-greedy, of course.<br/>
 Finally if you are having problems with the build, you could take a look at `.travis.yml` or under `CITPreBuildDep.sh` under `extra-tools` for some hints or help apart from asking for help, of course.<br/>
-As a general rule, if you have Clang and LLVM libraries 4.0 or up on your platform, you can build `mutator`.
-If there are any problems with builds on platforms other than the ones in `.travis.yml` let me know.<br/>

 After building the executables, you need to run:<br/>